vsariola/pakettic/README.md

 - Working on a tweet-cart?
 Use `-l` to output LUA carts, which are uncompressed.
 The optimization algorithm then just optimizes the uncompressed size of the code.
+- If the packed cart is missing sprites, music, map etc., try adding `-call` (or something more specific) to include necessary chunks.
 - Do you want to use the TIC-80 sprites or the tracker, but don't like the fact that the data chunks are uncompressed?
 Use `-d` to have pakettic automatically convert all data chunks into hexadecimal